zntm/daydream/doc/02_syntax_variables.md

 ### Global Variables

 Use `global var` to declare a variable that is accessible across different scopes (files/modules).
-Note that `global var` creates a variable in the global scope.

 ```javascript
 global var PLAYER_MAX_HP = 100;